-UNITED STATE

-SECURITIES AND EXCHANGE
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

-Washington, D.C.
-20 1549

 FORM 10-K

-X ANNUAL REPORT PURSUANT TO THE SECURITIES EXCHAN

-For the fiscal year ended Decer OR mber 31, 2023

-TRANSITION REPORT PURSUANT TO S SECURITIES EXCHANG

-For transition period from to

-Commission File Number: 001-40136

-Amalgamated Final A

-(Exact name of registrant as specif fied in its charter)

-Delaware 85-2757101

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-275 Seventh Avenue, New York, NY 10001

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share AMAL The Nasdaq Global Market

-Securities registered pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\Box$ No 🗷

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No $\mathbf{x}$

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\mathbf{X}$ No $\Box$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\blacksquare$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer × Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fi iscal year ended Dece OR mber 31, 2024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For tra nsition period from to 0 Comn nission File Number : 001- -40136 mated Fina of registrant as speci Delaware 85-2757101 (State or other juris diction of incorporate tion or org anization) (I.R.S.
+Employer Identification No.) th Avenue, New Yor principal executive of (R egistrant's (212) 255-6200 telephone number, in ng area code) Securities registered l pursuant to Sectio on 12(b) of the Act: Title e of each class Trading Symbol (s) Name of each exchange on which registered Common Stock, par value \$0.01 per share AMAL The Nasdaq Global Market Securities registered l pursuant to Sectio on 12(g) of the Act: None.
+Indicate by check ma ark if the registrant is a well-k known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes □ Indicate by check ma ark if the registrant i s not requi ired to file reports pu rsuan t to Section 13 or Section 15(d) of the Act.
+Yes \square 34 during the preced ding 12 mo onths (or for such sho orter If to be filed by Section 13 or 15 (d) of the Securities period that the Registrant was required to file such the sys.
+Yes ☑ No □ of Regulation S-T (§ 232.405 of this chapter) during very Interactive Data File required to be submitted preceding 12 months (or for such shorter period that or an emerging grow th compan y.
+See the definitions of " accelerated filer, a non-accelerated filer, a smaller large accelerated filer," "accelerated filer," "smaller xchange Act.
+Large accelerated fil er 🔲 Accele rated filer × Non-accelerated file r 🔲 Smalle r reporting company Emerging growth company - - elected not to use the extended transition period for arsuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b). $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\Box$ No $\blacksquare$
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \S 240.10D-1(b). \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No 🗷

-The aggregate market value of the voting stock of the registrant held by non-affiliates was approximately \$284,459,116 based on the closing sale price of \$16.09 per share on June 30, 2023.
+The aggregate market value of the voting stock of the registrant held by non-affiliates was approximately \$489,176,803 based on the closing sale price of \$27.40 per share on June 28, 2024.
 For purposes of the foregoing calculation only, all directors and named executive officers of the registrant, Workers United have been deemed affiliates.
-As of March 6, 2024, the registrant had 30,509,410 shares of common stock outstanding at \$0.01 par value per share.
+As of March 5, 2025, the registrant had 30,687,354 shares of common stock outstanding at \$0.01 par value per share.